allen930808/Web_Server_in_Pure_C/README.md

   - Skimmed through TCP, IP and UDP documents.
 ### 7/26
 - **Trying to Build Something**
-  - Beej's Guide to Network Programming Chapter 4.
+  - Beej's Guide to Network Programming Chapter 5.1 .
     - It finally talked about actual code, learned a lot.
     - Basically I finally understand the relationship among concepts it mentioned in previous chapters.
+### 7/27
+- **Things make more sense now**
+    - Beej's Guide to Network Programming Chapter 5.2 .
 ---

 ## Next Steps